Krushna-Prasad-Sahoo/Shell-Script-Practice/README.md

     - ksh (korn shell - solaris)

 Shell Scripting ?
-- put all instructions in a specific file & RUN it on Shell.
-Give file extension as `.sh`
+- Put all instructions in a specific file & RUN it on Shell
+- Give file extension as `.sh` (not mandatory)

+Run a Shell Script ?
+- Absolute path (example - `/home/student/scripts/testing.sh`)
+- Reletive path (example - `./testing.sh`, when are already present at scripts directory)